sandepal-org/mq01-ops/README.md

 get going quickly.
 However, it's simple to change the YAML we provide to use a [Let's Encrypt CA](https://cert-manager.io/docs/getting-started/) instead.

-Let's idenfity our CA using an `Issuer` resource made available by the Cert Manager operator.
+Let's identify our CA using an `Issuer` resource made available by the Cert Manager operator.

 Issue the following command: